sjuarez382/UCI_Homework_Serafin/Python-Challenge/ReadMe.md

 * Provide a set of poll data called "election_data.csv"

-Please see attachements in the folderes titled "PyPoll"
+Please see attachements in the folder titled "PyPoll"